antfu/antfu.me/pages/posts/ai-qrcode-101.md

 We recommend using [Anthony's QR Toolkit](https://qrcode.antfu.me/) to generate the QR Code.
 It allows you to customize the QR Code and distort it as needed.

-Meanwhile, that the margin area of the QR Code also affects the look and feel, for example:
+Meanwhile, the margin area of the QR Code also affects the look and feel, for example:

 <div flex="~ col items-center gap-4" py4>
 <QRCodeCompare scale-85 md:scale-100 input="/images/ai-qrcode-101-input-edit1-i.png" output="/images/ai-qrcode-101-input-edit1-o.jpg" />